 The Society presently has 12 board members (more or fewer are permitted by charter) elected yearly by their peers.
 The Board normally meets twice per year.
 It has a Chairman, President, and Vice President and an Executive Committee.

-The Executive Committee consists of the four officers: Jim Bell, Heidi Hammel, Lon Levin, and Wally Hooser as well as Board Chair, Dan Geraci, and CEO, Bill Nye.
+The Executive Committee consists of officers Bethany Ehlmann, Jim Bell, Heidi Hammel and Lon Levin as well as Board Chair, Dan Geraci, and CEO, Bill Nye.

 Nominations are sought and considered periodically from a variety of sources, including from members of the Board and Advisory Council, Society Members, staff, and experts in the space community.